 You Can Protect Yourself and Your Dog

 Getting in touch with a dog bite attorney gives you the best chance of protecting your pet and your finances.
-If you find yourself in a sticky situation with a dog bite, contact Joe Knows Law at (972) 562-9700 today.
+If you find yourself in a sticky situation with a dog bite, contact Joe Knows Law online or call (972) 562-9700 today.